Minimax optimal differentially private synthetic data for smooth queries: Introduction

+The full differentially private synthetic data generation procedure is presented in Algorithm~\ref{alg: main}.
+In particular, the size of the synthetic dataset $Y$ is $O(n)$ when $k<d/2$ and is $O(n^2)$ in all cases (see Remark~\ref{rmk:choiceofm} for detailed discussion).

+To obtain a nontrivial utility bound in Theorem~\ref{thm:main}, we require $k,d=o(\log n)$.
+The computational complexity is $O\left((\varepsilon n)^{(k+2)\min\{k,d\}}\right)$, which is polynomial in $n$ for fixed $k,d$.
+We refer the reader to Appendix~\ref{sec:complexity} for further discussion.
+This complexity is consistent with the hardness result of \citep{ullman2020pcps}: under standard cryptographic assumptions, they show that there is no polynomial-time algorithm for generating differentially private synthetic data accurate for all two-way marginal when $n$ is polynomial in $d$.

-For simplicity, we assume \(\varepsilon<1\) in Theorem~\ref{thm:main}.
+In terms of the privacy parameter $\varepsilon$, for simplicity, we assume \(\varepsilon<1\) in Theorem~\ref{thm:main}.
 When \(\varepsilon\geq 1\), the only modification is the choice of the variance in the Gaussian mechanism step of Algorithm~\ref{alg: main}.
 Based on Lemma~\ref{lem: gaussian_mechanism}, the same analysis applies, differing only in its dependence on $\varepsilon$ in the utility bound.

+\begin{remark}[Comparison with \citep{he2023algorithmically}] When $k=1$, Theorem~\ref{thm:main} recovers the convergence rate established in \citep{he2023algorithmically} for the $1$-Wasserstein distance due to \eqref{eq:Wd_equivalence}.
+The only difference is an additional factor of $d$, which arises from the underlying choice of metric: \citep{he2023algorithmically} considers $[-1,1]^d$ equipped with the $\ell_\infty$ metric, whereas our analysis is carried out on $[-1,1]^d$ endowed with the $\ell_2$ metric. \end{remark}

+Theorem~\ref{thm:main} uncovers a sharp phase transition in the role of smoothness: once the smoothness order exceeds the dimension ($k>d$), additional smoothness no longer yields further improvements in the error rate.
+In particular, for multivariate polynomial queries, including low-order moments and correlations, linear statistics, and quadratic functionals, the theorem establishes an error rate of $O_{k,d}(n^{-1})$ by choosing the smoothness parameter $k>d$.
+In this regime, the sample-size exponent becomes one; the associated constants may still depend on $k$ and $d$.
+This strictly improves the $O_{k,d}\left(n^{-\frac{2k}{3d+2k}}\right)$ rate in \citep[Theorem 22]{wang2016differentially} when $k=1$, and recovers \citep[Theorem 41]{musco2025sharper}.

-The next theorem shows that the rate achieved in \ref{thm:main} is minimax optimal up to a factor $d$ when $k\not=d$ and is optimal up to a logarithmic factor when $k=d$.
+The next theorem shows that the rate achieved in Theorem \ref{thm:main} is minimax optimal up to a factor in $k,d$.

-\begin{theorem}[Minimax lower bound] For any constant $c_1>0$, assume $\varepsilon \in (\frac{1}{n},c_1), \delta\in [0, c_2(e^\varepsilon-1))$ for some constant $c_2$ depending only on $c_1$.
+\begin{theorem}[Minimax lower bound] For any constant $c_1>1$, assume $\varepsilon \in (\frac{c_1}{n},c_1), \delta\in [0, c_2(e^\varepsilon-1))$ for some constant $c_2$ depending only on $c_1$.
 Then the following holds: